2019 State Standard of Excellence

 Why is this important?

-The 2013 Colorado State Measurement for Accountable, Responsive and Transparent Government (SMART) Act requires all Colorado state agencies to submit annual performance reports to the Colorado state legislature as part of the state’s budget process.
-These reports include (1) performance measures for the major functions of the department, (2) performance goals for at least the following three years, (3) a description of the strategies necessary to reach the goals, and (4) a summary of the department’s most recent performance evaluation.
+The 2013 Colorado State Measurement for Accountable, Responsive and Transparent Government (SMART) Act required all Colorado state agencies to submit annual performance reports to the Colorado state legislature as part of the state’s budget process.
+These reports include: (1) performance measures for the major functions of the department; (2) performance goals for at least the following three years; (3) a description of the strategies necessary to achieve those goals; and (4) a summary of the department’s most recent performance evaluation.
 In addition, the state’s FY 2019-2020 budget development instructions (pp. 43-47) prioritize new program requests “based on the evidence and body of research supporting the program’s effect on desired outcomes and proposed implementation plan.”
 The instructions also include information on tiered evidence frameworks and program evaluation requirements.
 In the FY 2020-2021 budget cycle, the state applied an evidence continuum to budget requests and used that criteria to inform resource allocation decisions.

-A 2017 Minnesota law requires state agencies to include performance data in their biennial budget documents.
+A 2017 Minnesota law required state agencies to include performance data in their biennial budget documents.
 Minnesota Management and Budget issued guidance on how to report outcome data to help agencies and departments meet this statutory requirement.
 In addition, the state also used evidence to inform funding decisions resulting in $87 million in new or expanded evidence-based programming in the FY 2020-2021 budget.

-A 2016 Oregon law (section 2) requires all Oregon state agencies to develop and use performance measures and to submit to the Oregon Legislative Fiscal Office an Annual Performance Progress Report detailing the agency’s programmatic outcomes, which are reviewed during the state’s budget process.
+A 2016 Oregon law (section 2) requires all Oregon state agencies to develop and use performance measures.
+The agencies must also submit to the Oregon Legislative Fiscal Office an Annual Performance Progress Report detailing the agency’s programmatic outcomes, which are reviewed during the state’s budget process.